The stage is not merely the meeting place of all the arts, but also the return of art to life.

 Tateuchi Center’s commitment to diversity in its programming mirrors the increasing diversity of the community it will serve.
 Our planning and design choices were guided by a core belief that diversity isn’t merely “good manners,” but a deeply ingrained quality of character.
 We set out to build one of the first, great performing arts centers of the 21st century, distinguished by its having been planned not just for a new era, but a new generation.

-Located in downtown Bellevue at the corner of NE 10th Street and 106th Avenue NE, Tateuchi Center is scheduled to open in 2014.
+Located in downtown Bellevue at the corner of NE 10th Street and 106th Avenue NE, Tateuchi Center is scheduled to break ground in 2016.